Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Having these endorsements adds credibility and “social proof” to your book.

-Having editorial reviews also improves your book’s “relevancy” and thus, discoverability, on Amazon.
+Having editorial reviews also improves your book’s “relevancy” and, thus, lead to more discoverability on Amazon.

 How do I get an editorial review for my book?